 Bacteria and viruses are not always responsible for swollen lymph nodes in the armpit.
 Other possible causes include:

-Some autoimmune conditions can cause swollen lymph nodes.
-These include rheumatoid arthritis (RA).
+Rheumatoid arthritis (RA) is one of several autoimmune conditions that can cause swollen lymph nodes.

 RA occurs when the body’s immune system mistakenly attacks the lining of the joints, causing stiffness, pain, and warmth.